flopp999/HomeConnect-Domoticz/README.md

 ---
 Create a folder with name "HomeConnect" in "domoticz/plugins"
-Put plugin.py, requirements.txt in that folder
+Copy plugin.py, requirements.txt and HomeConnect.zip into HomeConnect-folder
 Run "pip3 install -r requirements.txt" to install all packages that this plugin needs

 or